aappp / Shutterstock.com

 Roberto Galan / iStock Editorial via Getty Images

-The season is long – it begins on June 1 and ends on November 30 – and many cities are more susceptible to hurricanes than others, but some have felt that wrath more.
-Coastal cities along bodies of water are typically in the path of hurricanes.
+What happens to home prices and the value of land in cities frequently hit during hurricane seasons?
+The season itself typically begins in June and ends in November, and many cities are more susceptible to hurricanes than others.
 The Atlantic Basin, comprised of the Atlantic Ocean, the Caribbean Sea, and the Gulf of Mexico, is where the majority of hurricanes that impact the United States are formed.
 But cities within the path of trade winds and jet streams are also more susceptible, as are ones with frequent tropical wave activity.

 Data was aggregated from the census tract level to the place level using boundary definitions for 2023 from the U.S. Census Bureau.
 Supplemental data on population is from the U.S. Census Bureau's American Community Survey.
 Only cities with at least 25,000 residents were considered.
-(Check out these hurricanes that made it up to 500 miles inland.)
+Let's discover these 50 locations and their data now.

 50. Norwalk, CT